Phenyo2020/NYTimes/README.md

 1. Install Android Studio on your machine.

 2. Create an Android Virtual Device (AVD) in your Android Studio.

-3.
-4.Clone the NYTimes repo to your local machine.
+3. Clone the NYTimes repo to your local machine.

-5.Open the cloned local project in Android Studio.
+4. Open the cloned local project in Android Studio.

-6.Run the app.
+5. Run the app.

 ## Testing
 The architecture components are highly testable.
 Following table shows how to test various parts of the app